pivotal/docs-tap/scst-scan/install-scst-scan.hbs.md

 - Install [Supply Chain Security Tools - Store](../scst-store/install-scst-store.md) for scan results to persist.
 The integration with Supply Chain Security Tools - Store can be handled in:
   - **Single Cluster:** The Supply Chain Security Tools - Store is present in the same cluster where Supply Chain Security Tools - Scan and the `ScanTemplates` will be present.
   - **Multi-Cluster:** The Supply Chain Security Tools - Store is present in a different cluster (e.g.: view cluster) where the Supply Chain Security Tools - Scan and `ScanTemplates` will be present.
-  - **Integration Disabled:** The Supply Chain Security Tools - Scan deployment doesn't need to communicate with Supply Chain Security Tools - Store.
+  - **Integration Deactivated:** The Supply Chain Security Tools - Scan deployment doesn't need to communicate with Supply Chain Security Tools - Store.

     For usage instructions, see [Using the Supply Chain Security Tools - Store](../scst-store/overview.md).